 Furthermore, despite Fed Chair Jerome Powell’s assertion that financial conditions are tight, Clarida noted that conditions have actually eased compared to previous months.

-“What I think is going on here is a delicate balance that [Powell is] trying to navigate,” Clarida remarked.
+“What I think is going on here is a delicate balance that [Powell is] trying to keep,” Clarida remarked.
 “Financial conditions will very naturally start to ease when they get the sense the Fed is done and [will start] cutting.
 Then, of course, that improves the economic outlook and potentially makes it harder to get inflation down to 2%.”